Visit our International websites:

 Taxes - Sales tax around Utah is typically between 6.5 - 7.0% with some exceptions.
 Salt Lake County sales tax is 6.85% and the statewide food tax is 3.0%.

 Currency Exchange - To exchange your currency to the U.S. Dollar, you may visit any Zion's Bank.
 There is one located in downtown Salt Lake City, at One South Main Street.
 801-844-7000.
 ATM Machines are available everywhere.

 Liquor Laws - The legal age for the purchase and consumption of alcoholic beverages is 21 years old.
 Proof of age is required.
-Liquor stores sell packaged alcohol, Monday through Saturday from am to pm.
+Liquor stores sell packaged alcohol between Monday and Saturday, with hours varying by location.
+Stores typically open at 11 a.m.
 Most restaurants, bars and nightclubs are licensed to serve a full line of beverages during working hours; some have permits to sell beer and wine only.

 - By law, you must be 19 or older to purchase tobacco products in the state of Utah.
 As part of the Utah Indoor Clean Air Act, smoking is prohibited in all enclosed indoor places of public access and publicly owned building and offices, with a few exceptions.
 More information, including these exceptions, can be found here: http://le.utah.gov/UtahCode/section.jsp?code=26-38

 Air Transportation - Airports